zapier/visual-builder/docs/_docs/triggers.md

 #### Sending Data to Zapier

-The object(s) within the arrays coming from Perform and Perform List should have the same data structure, so that live data will behave as expected based on the test data the user maps.
+The object(s) within the arrays coming from the Perform and Perform List methods should have the same data structure, so that live data will behave as expected based on the test data the user maps.
 See [Sample Data](./faq#output) in the FAQ for more details on this.

 If, for architectural reasons, your webhook will receive some data that shouldn't trigger the Zap, your code can return an empty array in those cases.
 If the Perform method returns an empty array, the Zap won't run.